Atri-lab/Atri-lab/README.md

 # 👷🏽‍♂️ Atri 101
-- 📍 New York (CS & Math'25)
+- 📍 New York
+- CS + Math (Exp Grad: Dec 2025)
-- Interested in AI / Infra / Cloud
+- Interested in Infra, Cloud, Backend

 # 🌐 Collab
 Feel free to reach out to me if you find anything interesting on my GitHub or would like to discuss some ideas